jsattler/go-comdirect/README.md

-Comdirect Client Library
+`comdirect-golang`
 ===
-This project provides a client library to interact with the comdirect REST API.
-The library is written in golang.
+`comdirect-golang` is a client library to interact with the comdirect REST API.

 > The library is unstable at the moment and will change frequently until version 1.0.0 is released.